 A perfect example is the now familiar anti-tobacco PSAs.
 After decades of telling kids that cigarettes are bad for them – showing black lung X-rays, patients on respirators and other shocking visuals – the new coalition realized that kids were not very dissuaded by this approach.
 Indeed, taking a health risk was part of the bravado of teen smoking.
 Instead, the new PSAs took the approach of telling kids that when they smoke, they’re playing right into the hands of devious tobacco company executives.

 Now – instead of being brave renegades by smoking – kids are chumps who get manipulated by a marketing strategy.
 A profound and insightful adjustment – the kind of new light that moves minds.

 Evaluating the Impact

-On average, the campaigns distributed by Goodwill Communications generate $2 to $4 million in multi-media support, depending upon the type of media used and the number of outlets targeted.
+On average, the campaigns distributed by Goodwill Communications generate millions of dollars in multi-media support, depending upon the type of media used and the number of outlets targeted.
 That’s a significant return on investment on advertising awareness alone assuming a production and distribution budget of around $150,000.
-The latest report on August, Lang & Husak’s fifteen-year PSA campaign for the American Academy of Orthopaedic Surgeons shows the campaign has generated over $100 million in free media time and space.

 The diverse nature of cable television also provides the opportunity to more finely target PSA audiences by sex and age, and more and more by interest and hobbies.
 For example, boating safety PSAs are now appearing on fishing and outdoor life channels.